 Using assistive devices for knee support

 Assistive devices like shock-absorbing inserts or shoes, a cane, or wearing a brace or a compression sleeve may help.
-For people suffering from knee injuries that will require structural support, doctors commonly recommend using a knee brace.
-For people who experience arthritic pain in their knees, a well fitted knee brace is usually recommended.
+Doctors commonly recommend using a knee brace for people suffering from knee injuries that require structural support.
+A well-fitted knee brace is also usually recommended for people who experience arthritic pain in their knees.

-Bauerfeind knee brace is designed to provide targeted compression in different areas around the knee joint which improves joint stabilisation .
-It can help to control swelling, pain and also provide general support.
+Bauerfeind knee brace is designed to provide targeted compression in different areas around the knee joint, improving joint stabilisation.
+It can also help control swelling and pain and provide general support.

 Physical therapy

-Pain in the knee can also be managed by getting physiotherapy.
-Regular therapy helps strengthen muscles around the knee to enable you to get better stability and motion.
+Physiotherapy can also manage knee pain.
+Regular therapy helps strengthen the muscles around the knee, enabling better stability and motion.

 Medication

 OTC or over-the-counter pain medications may help to ease the pain.
 Some people prefer using medicated patches or rubbing medicated creams on the knee for relief.
-In some cases, when the pain is particularly severe, doctors may prescribe stronger pain medications.
+In some cases, when the pain is particularly severe, doctors may prescribe more potent pain medications.

 Corticosteroid injections